Maritime and Port Authority of Singapore: Role

-As Developer and Promoter, MPA works with other government agencies and maritime industry partners to make Singapore a leading global hub port and a top international maritime centre.
-Its aims include attracting a core group of shipowners and operators to set up operations in Singapore, broadening the breadth and depth of maritime ancillary services offered here, and improving on the business environment for the maritime industry.
+As developer and promoter, MPA works with other government agencies and maritime industry partners to make Singapore a leading global hub port and a top international maritime centre.
+Its aims include attracting a core group of shipowners and operators to establish operations in Singapore, broadening the breadth and depth of maritime ancillary services offered, and improving the business environment for the maritime industry.

 As the National Sea Transport Representative, the MPA safeguards Singapore's maritime/port interests in the international arena.
-This extends to being the Government's Advisor on matters relating to sea transport, and maritime/port services and facilities.
+This extends to being the government's advisor on matters relating to sea transport, and maritime/port services and facilities.

 Singapore registry of ships

 The Singapore Registry of Ships (SRS) was established in 1966.
-Today, Singapore is reputed for its quality Ship registry and is ranked among the world's top ten largest ship registries, with a fleet of more than 4,400 ships and tonnage of 96 million gross tons.
+Today, Singapore is reputed for its quality ship registry and is ranked among the world's top ten largest ship registries, with a fleet of more than 4,400 ships and tonnage of 96 million gross tons.
 SRS has also one of the youngest fleets among the top ten registries, with an average age of ten years.

-The steady growth of the SRS attests to the effective administration and "quality flag" strategy that the MPA develops and promotes since its establishment.
+The MPA claims that the steady growth of the SRS attests to the effective administration and "quality flag" strategy that the MPA develops and promotes since its establishment.
 The SRS has grown steadily by about 8 per cent, from 18 million GT in 1996 to 43.7 million GT in 2008.